schorij23/Regex-tutorial/gist-template.md

 An Anchor is a Regex Component that is used to specify the postion in the string that should be matched.
 A carot ^ is an anchor at the begining ^efg whould match anything with that starts with efg.
 A Dollar Sign at the end of efg $ would match anything that ends with efg.

 ### Quantifiers
+    * Asterisk: Matches 0 or more occurrences of the preceding element.
+For example, ab*c would match "ac," "abc," "abbc," and so on.
+    + (Plus): Matches 1 or more occurrences of the preceding element.
+For instance, ab+c would match "abc," "abbc," and so on, but not "ac."
+    ?
+(Question Mark): Matches 0 or 1 occurrence of the preceding element.
+For example, ab?c would match "ac" and "abc," but not "abbc."
+    {n}: Matches exactly n occurrences of the preceding element.
+For instance, a{3} would match "aaa."
+    {n,}: Matches n or more occurrences of the preceding element.
+For example, a{2,} would match "aa," "aaa," and so on.
+    {n,m}: Matches between n and m occurrences of the preceding element.
+For instance, a{2,4} would match "aa," "aaa," and "aaaa."
 ### OR Operator

 ### Character Classes